fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 - [ ] clean up for editor document state
 - [ ] make sure editor undo history works properly
 - [ ] preview should honor selected file when service switched
-- [ ] recall scroll position when markdown preview (for example) updates

 ---

 - [ ] ls command needs to use the folder it was passed versus current state
 - [ ] handle rename, delete, move files for commit
-- [ ] terminal watch mode for js files
 - [ ] git pull should bring in new changes (okay to reject if changes exist on local)
 - [ ] service name issues with path in terminal
   - should not be able to cd lower than serviceName when service is loaded